HANICA/EveryoneCanCode/Chapter 5/RestaurantServer/OrderApp/README.md

 ## ToDo:
 - there should be better feedback on decoding JSON to the objects, jsonDecoder.decode(MenuItems.self, from: data) either succeeds or fails and seems to fail on every little detail without a good way to debug / trace reasons.

+## Notes:

+I changed the baseURL in MenuController to my RestaurantServer hostname (http://macbook-pro.local:8090/ in my case), if you work on the same machine (using iPhone simulator), you could/should use http://localhost:8090/ as the local address.